developer-onizuka/what_is_GPUDirect-Storage/README.md

+# This is my own understandings about GPUDirect Storage by my general knowledge of computer science.
+So please use this just for your informations.

 # 1. What is GPUDirect Storage ?
 Before talking about GDS, we should study how DMA works between devices.
 DMA is a copy between host memory and device's memory.
 (https://github.com/developer-onizuka/what_is_DMA/blob/main/README.md)